 Linda O’Neill, one of the founders of SQ Foundation along with her husband Derek, loved and lived by the saying “without vision the people perish”.
 She realized for the children and adults in the outlying areas to be able to be educated, they needed a vision in more ways than one.
 One aspect of that vision was having the hope that they could find a way to go to school so they could follow the dreams that we all have for a better life.
 The second aspect of that is to be able to see well enough to read the books necessary to obtain that education.

 Remote Villages Get Mobile Eye Care

 In the areas surrounding Puttaparthi, Andhra Pradesh, India, there are many poor and impoverished people who struggle to meet their basic needs of food, warmth and hygiene.
-The SQ Foundation provided and ambulance for them to get to a doctor or hospital when they were sick or needed that help.
-It was not able to get them the necessary vision care as there were too many people, children and adults in the outlying areas to take them all in to have their vision checked and provide them with glasses on an individual basis.
+While SQ Foundation provided and ambulance for them to get to a doctor or hospital when they were sick or needed help, there was no local vision care and there were too many people, children and adults in the outlying areas to take them all in to have their vision checked and provide them with glasses on an individual basis.
 Linda thought of a way to bring the vision to the people…a mobile van that came to them and checked their vision and provided them with glasses.

 The overall goal, as it is for all of the work the SQ Foundation does is to let people know they are not forgotten, and they are loved.